-The Graduate Mentoring Program in the Faculty of Science recognizes that relationships between student and faculty are critical to student achievement.
+The Graduate Mentoring Program (GMP) creates formal connections between graduate science students and faculty or postdoctoral mentors in the Faculty of Science.
+The GMP recognizes that relationships between student and faculty are critical to student achievement.
 While many graduate students will engage in relationships with their thesis supervisor, these relationships are not always enough to address student issues.
 Mentorship can offer many benefits to graduate students, including increased

 - academic success

 - program retention

 - support in their personal and professional development